scarlettswerdlow/clippy/README.md

 # clippy

-Library to parse Kindle My Clippings.txt file into CSV.
+Python command-line tool to parse Kindle My Clippings.txt file into CSV.

-Output in a CSV file with the following columns:
+Output is a CSV file with the following columns:

 - `title_author` Title and author of work clipping is from
 - `page` Page clipping is from